Lovebird Breeding Guide

 Important: Do Not Cross Species

+Learning how to breed lovebirds starts with understanding pair selection.
 Lovebirds are aptly named — they form strong, monogamous pair bonds.
-Successful breeding starts with compatible, healthy, bonded pairs.
+Successful breeding depends on compatible, healthy, bonded pairs that are the right age and in peak condition.

 Health Standards

+Lovebird breeding age is a critical factor that many beginners overlook.
 Lovebirds should be at least 10 to 12 months old before breeding.
-While they may show breeding behavior earlier, young hens face a higher risk of egg binding and tend to be less reliable parents.
+While they may show breeding behavior as early as 6 months, young hens face a significantly higher risk of egg binding and tend to be less reliable parents.
+Males should also be mature — young males may not feed the hen adequately during incubation.
 Lovebirds can breed productively until about 5 to 6 years of age, though some experienced hens continue producing well beyond that.
+After age 6, fertility gradually declines and hatchability tends to decrease.

 The Bonding Process